La princesse de Trébizonde: Reception and performance history

 The work was a success with audiences and critics, and was revived at the Bouffes-Parisiens in 1871, 1875 and 1876.
 The larger Théâtre des Variétés presented the work in 1888 with Christian (Cabriolo), Cooper (Trémolini), Barral (Casimir), Georges (Sparadrap), Mary Albert (Prince Raphaël), Mily-Meyer (Regina), Crouzet (Zanetta) and Aubrys (Paola).

 La princesse de Trébizonde was given productions in London and Brussels, among other cities, in 1870, and Offenbach was in London for the week of the 1870 production at the Gaiety; in his Gaiety Chronicles John Hollingshead noted that Offenbach "passed his evenings chiefly at the few music halls which London could boast of".
 The following year saw the piece produced in New York and Berlin as well as other international centres.

 It was given in the 1966 Vienna Festival weeks conducted by Walter Goldschmidt, in a Wolfgang Glück production, and at the State Theatre Brunswick in 1975.
 The Wiener Kammeroper performed it in a production by Fritz Muliar in 1985, with Anton Duschek as the tutor Sparadrap, Michael Pinkerton as Trémolini and Sabine Rossert as the Princess.

 Recent productions include performances in Baden-Baden, where the original version of the piece had its première, in 2015, in Limoges, France, in 2016, and Hildesheim Stadttheater in 2019.
 New Sussex Opera gave five staged performances of the opera in English in November and December 2021, conducted by Toby Purser.

+Recordings

 A recording in Russian from 1954 with the USSR State Radio Orchestra and Chorus of an hour of music from the opera was issued as two 10 inch LPs and one 12 inch LP by Melodiya.
 A complete French radio recording from 1966 conducted by Marcel Cariven with Lina Dachary as Zanetta was issued by Malibran records in 2016.
-The overture was included in a CD entitled Gruss aus Baden-Baden! with the Baden-Badener Philharmonie conducted by Werner Stiefel (Sterling CDS 1062–2) in 2004, and on a CPO CD with the Brandenburgisches Staatsorchester Frankfurt under Howard Griffiths in 2019.
+The overture was included in a CD entitled 'Grüss aus Baden-Baden!' with the Baden-Badener Philharmonie conducted by Werner Stiefel (Sterling CDS 1062–2) in 2004, and on a CPO CD with the Brandenburgisches Staatsorchester Frankfurt under Howard Griffiths in 2019.

+In 2023, a complete recording with Paul Daniel conducting the London Philharmonic Orchestra was released by Opera Rara.
+It used the Keck edition of the 1869 Paris version, but with eight numbers from the original Baden Baden production as an appendix; the cast included Anne-Catherine Gillet (Zanetta), Virginie Verrez (Prince Raphael), Antoinette Dennefeld (Regina), Katia Ledoux (Paola), Josh Lovell (Prince Casimir), Christophe Mortagne (Tremolini), Christophe Gay (Cabriolo) and Loïc Félix (Sparadrap).